 Why pursue CFP?

 To obtain a CIMA certificate one has to clear the qualification examination and certification examination which are conducted online and are proctored.
 Qualification exam can be taken at any qualified testing center and you have to clear this exam at one go otherwise you’ll have to wait for another 30 days to pay the retake fee.
 After clearing the qualification examination, you have to register for a registered education component, and then you are eligible to appear for the certification examination.
-Certificate examination for CIMA is a four-hour exam that is hosted by AMP testing centers.
-Subjects that are covered under this certification are Fundamentals of management accounting, fundamentals of financial accounting, fundamentals of business mathematics, fundamentals of business economics and fundamentals of ethics, corporate governance and business law.
+A certificate examination for CIMA is a four-hour exam that is hosted by AMP testing centers.
+Subjects that are covered under this certification are Fundamentals of management accounting, fundamentals of financial accounting, fundamentals of business mathematics, fundamentals of business economics and fundamentals of ethics, corporate governance, and business law.

 For CFP certification, you have to complete a CFP Board registered program.
 The CFP certification exam is administered in computer-based testing (CBT) during a 5-day testing window each year, with one testing window available each March, July, and November.
 The exam comprises of 170 multiple choice questions, including scenario-based questions along with standalone questions.
 The exam comprises of two three hour sessions separated by a scheduled 40 minutes break.
 Major domains that are covered under CFP examination are establishing and defining the client-partner relationship, gathering information necessary for fulfilling engagement, analyzing and evaluating the client’s current financial status, developing the recommendations, communicating the recommendations., implementing the recommendations, monitoring the recommendations, and practicing within professional and regulatory standards.